slsu0424/slsu0424.github.io/_posts/2023-10-24-chat-adverse-events-report-natural-language.md

 - Storage - embeddings are stored in **Chroma**, an open-source vector store

 ## Set up Streamlit app to query document
-With [Streamlit](https://streamlit.io/), we set up a simple UI to allow users to ask questions of the ADE document.
+With [Streamlit](https://streamlit.io/), we set up a simple web app to allow users to ask questions of the ADE document.

 ```python
 # Display the page title and the text box for the user to ask the question